You are here

 The steps have a degree of technical complexity and assume you are able to interpret and adapt to variations in the process yourself.

-Since Lion does not come with any install disks, you will need to follow a special procedure to stripe the drives on a lion servers as follows:
+Since Lion does not come with any install disks, you will need to follow a special procedure to stripe the drives on Lion servers as follows:

 • Make a backup of any data on the computer that you deem important if you have been using it for a while

-• restart the mac with the Apple and R keys held down.
-This will boot from the internal lion partition on the drive.
+• Restart the Mac with the Apple and R keys held down simultaneously.
+This will boot from the internal Lion partition on the drive

 • The next screen will be the utilities window.
 Select Disk Utility and: